 Reid continued to insist that she believe she didn't write those "hateful things."

-"I genuinely do not believe I wrote those hateful things because they are completely alien to me but I can definitely understand based on things I have tweeted and I have written in the past why some people don't believe me," Reid said.
-"I have not exempt from being cruel or hurtful to the very people I want to advocate for.
+"I genuinely do not believe I wrote those hateful things because they are completely alien to me, but I can definitely understand based on things I have tweeted and I have written in the past why some people don't believe me," Reid said.
+"I have not been exempt from being dumb or cruel or hurtful to the very people I want to advocate for.
 I own that.
 I get it.
 And for that I am truly, truly sorry."

 Reid went on to apologize for a tweet she sent comparing conservative commentator Anne Coulter to a drag queen and shared experiences of people close to her coming out and her reaction to them.

 "I can only say that the person I am now is not the person I was then.
 I like to think I have gotten better as a person overtime, that I am still growing, that I'm not the same person I was 10 or five or even one year ago and I know that my goal is to try to be a better person or a better ally," Reid said.
-"Now the reality is I have to own the things that I have written and tweeted and said and I'm hoping out of all of this there's an opportunity to talk about the ways in which hurtful [speech] does imperil marginalized communities."
+"Now the reality is, I have to own the things that I have written and tweeted and said, and I'm hoping out of all of this there's an opportunity to talk about the ways in which hurtful speech really does imperil marginalized communities."